SFFMC Online Musical Meetings

 Some Zoom tips for best results, from SFFMC member Pete Kronowitt:

-● have a USB mic plugged into your computer
+● Using a USB mic plugged into your computer may give you better sound than using the mic that’s built into your device.

 ● And make sure you enable “Original Sound” which is available in desktop, laptops and mobile devices (tablets,